MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-kubernetes-service/includes/8-simulation-kubernetes.md

 ## Lab scenario

-Your organization has several multi-tier applications that are not suitable to run by using Azure Container Instances.
+Your organization has several multi-tier applications that aren't suitable for Azure Container Instances.
 As the Azure Administrator you need to:
 + Evaluate using Azure Kubernetes as the container orchestrator.
 + Test the Azure Kubernetes Service, including its deployment experience and scaling capabilities.